Forrest01/learngit/readme.txt

 hello githup!
-git is a free software distributed under the GPL
+git is a free software distributed under the GPL. today is saturday! change æÏ¶ğ
+·ÉÔ¾£¡